finkbeca/Notes/content/docs/Front-End/react.md

 In this example there is an if else conditional where the else option is the ternary example from above.
 ### Lists and Keys
 Every react element can be passed the prop key.
 React uses key to determine the rendered elements identity.
 This helps us manage DOM more efficiently for example if we want to remove the first out of 15 posts on a website.
 Internally React assigns an unique id to each element in order to match its order for rendering.
-The id of element is the id of its parent concanated with the index of the element within its parent.
+The id of element is the id of its parent concatenated with the index of the element within its parent.
 Example
 ```
 <div>  # 0